 At Kemi Telford, the way that people are respected and valued is vital to us.
 This includes our customers, employees, and suppliers.

-We work closely with manufacturers based in the UK, India and China.
+We work closely with manufacturers based in the UK, India, Nigeria and China.
 Over the years, we have built great relationships with them and their staff.
 They are all small, independent companies who value the welfare of their employees.
 They understand our vision, and we are supportive of each another's businesses.
 For example, we pay invoices very promtly.

 How people are treated is vital to the success of this brand and we never compromise on that.
 This brand was created to empower women, this means that our employees - and those of our manufacturers - are always treated with care and respect.
 The people who create the items sold here must feel worthy and acknowledged.

 We are not 'fast fashion'.
 Our clothes are of high quality and expected to last a long time.
 Many of our customers have told us that they have sold their pre-loved Kemi Telford items, which demonstrates their long-lasting value.
 With care, Kemi Telford clothes should last for years, or even generations - just like our mother's clothes did.

 During manufacturing of clothes, remnant material is sometimes produced.
-Rather than waste it, we've worked with manufacturers to turn the remnants into lovely items - such as hair bows, pouches, and purses.
+Rather than waste it, we've worked with manufacturers to turn the remnants into lovely items - such as hair bows, scrunchies, and pouches.

-We are committed to reducing the environmental impact of the packaging that our business uses.
+We are committed to minimising the environmental impact of the packaging that our business uses.
 For example, we ask our suppliers to send us inventory in reused cardboard, which we then reuse or recycle.

 Instead of plastic bags, we often use remnant cloth pouches, which our customers can reuse.
 We are also increasing our use of paper packaging.
 This is made from 100% recycled paper, it is biodegradable, reusable and fully recyclable.
 We also use Tesa Pack Paper Ecologo packaging tape, consisting of 60% bio-based materials.